civictheme/monorepo-drupal/README.md

 ## Build process

 1. Builds fresh site from GovCMS Drupal profile.
 Use `ahoy install-site` to rebuild.
-2. Enables additional modules required for development by installing `cd_core` module.
+2. Enables additional modules required for development by installing `cs_core` module.
-3. Enables Civic theme and imports its configuration.
+3. Enables CivicTheme theme and imports its configuration.
-4. Creates Civic Demo sub-theme using provided scaffolding script and sets it as a default theme.
+4. Creates CivicTheme Demo sub-theme using provided scaffolding script and sets it as a default theme.
 5. Provisions content using Default Content module.
-6. Enables `civic_govcms` module to remove out-of-the-box GovCMS content types.
+6. Enables `civictheme_govcms` module to remove out-of-the-box GovCMS content types.
-7. Enables `civic_default_content` module to add default content to installation.
+7. Enables `civictheme_content` module to add default content to installation.

 See sections below on using development tools.